cosmos/sdk-tutorials/academy/golang-intro/4_control.md

     }
 ```

 ## `switch` statement

-The syntax of a `switch` statement is:
+The syntax of a `switch` statement is as follows:

 ```golang
 switch expression {